xinglinznz/aitown-frontend/README.md

 7. Backend Development: Implement the designed API endpoints and connect them to a database to make the application fully functional.

-By following this structure and the principles established in the existing code, new features can be added while maintaining consistency and scalability.